-Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Using Mathematics and Computational Thinking Use mathematical OR computational representations of phenomena or design solutions to support explanations.
-LS2.A: Interdependent Relationships in Ecosystems Ecosystems have carrying capacities, which are limits to the numbers of organisms and populations they can support.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Using Mathematics and Computational Thinking • Use mathematical, computational, and/or algorithmic representations of phenomena to describe and/or support claims and/or explanations.
+Interdependent Relationships in Ecosystems • Ecosystems have carrying capacities, which are limits to the numbers of organisms and populations they can support.
 These limits result from such factors as the availability of living and non-living resources and from challenges such as predation, competition, and disease.
-Scale, Proportion, and Quantity The significance of a phenomenon is dependent on the scale, proportion, and quantity at which it occurs. • Organisms would have the capacity to produce populations of great size were it not for the fact that environments and resources are finite.
+Scale, Proportion, and Quantity • The significance of a phenomenon is dependent on the scale, proportion, and quantity at which it occurs. • Organisms would have the capacity to produce populations of great size were it not for the fact that environments and resources are finite.
 This fundamental tension affects the abundance (number of individuals) of species in any given ecosystem.